Stitch!: Video on-demand

-In Japan, the entire series and both post-series specials are available on Disney+.
-It was previously on Disney Deluxe, which was later rebranded as Disney+ in the country but run separately from the main platform.
+In Japan and Singapore, the entire series and both post-series specials are available on Disney+.
+It was previously on Disney Deluxe, which was later rebranded as Disney+ in the former country but ran separately from the main platform.
 After the Japanese Disney+ merged with the main platform in October 2021, Stitch! was added to the main platform, albeit still restricted to Japan.
 Disney+ has only the original Japanese version of the series and splits Stitch and the Planet of Sand and Stitch!
 Perfect Memory into two parts each, each part its own episode; both specials are listed as part of season three.
-Despite the geo-blocking for non-Japanese subscribers, metadata for languages other than Japanese (such as English) exist on the service, including logos, with episodes titles using either their official dub titles or translations of their Japanese titles; episodes that were shortened and merged with other episodes in the international version also use their combined titles for their respective languages.
-In 2022, Disney+ added English-translated subtitles to all episodes, marking the first time that the series' original Japanese production was subbed, although it remains restricted to Japan on the service.
+Despite the geo-blocking, metadata for languages other than Japanese (such as English) exist on the service, including logos, with episodes titles using either their official dub titles or translations of their Japanese titles; episodes that were shortened and merged with other episodes in the international version also use their combined titles for their respective languages.
+On August 12, 2022, Disney+ added English-translated subtitles to all episodes, marking the first time that the series' original Japanese production was subbed, although it remains restricted to Japan and Singapore on the service.

 In India, Indonesia, Malaysia, and Thailand, the series's international version is available on Disney+ Hotstar, with the English dub available in all regions, and Hindi, Telugu, Tamil, Indonesian, and Thai dubs available depending on the region.